The laundry’s piling up.

 I put out fires (not literally, don’t worry) and live in survival mode each and every day.

 I call it a success when the kids are fed, (relatively) clean, and asleep before 10pm, where I then crash on the couch to spend a few minutes with my husband before dragging my tired body up to bed and mentally preparing myself to do it all over again the next morning.

 Overwhelmed doesn’t even begin to describe how I’m feeling.

 “This isn’t right,” I think to myself.
-“There’s got to be a better way of doing all this.”
+“There has to be a better way of doing all of this.”

 Does this sound familiar to you at all, mama?
 Do your days sound at all like this?

-This has been my life for quite some time, and up until a couple of years ago, I thought things would never get better.
+This had been my life for quite some time, and up until a couple of years ago, I thought things would never get better.

 I thought I’d be a sleep-deprived, when-was-the-last-time-I-showered, disorganized, overwhelmed, always-in-survival-mode, mommy until my kids were grown.